Laurel Heights Secondary School

 Laurel Heights Secondary School (formerly Sir John A. Macdonald Secondary School) is a high school in Waterloo, Ontario, Canada, operated by the Waterloo Region District School Board (WRDSB).
 It opened in September 2004 and provides both academic and vocational programs.
-The school had 1,500 students as of the 2020–21 school year.
-Each year, around 450 new grade 9 students are enrolled from the following elementary schools: Centennial Public School, Edna Staebler Public School, Laurelwood Public School, and Vista Hills Public School The school is located on 650 Laurelwood Drive in northwest Waterloo.
+The school had 1,750 students as of the 2025–26 school year.
+Each year, around 450 new grade 9 students are enrolled from the following elementary schools: Centennial Public School, Edna Staebler Public School, Laurelwood Public School, St. Nicholas Catholic Elementary School and Vista Hills Public School The school is located on 650 Laurelwood Drive in northwest Waterloo.
 It was originally named after Sir John A. Macdonald, the first prime minister of Canada; in 2022, it was renamed to Laurel Heights Secondary School (LHSS).

 History

 Construction of the $27 million, 206000 sqft school was plagued by construction delays.
 It opened two months before construction was complete, with students initially limited to partial days of classes.
 The name was selected in 2003 by school board trustees.
 When they asked for suggestions, the most frequently submitted name was Oscar Peterson, but because he was still alive, Peterson wasn't eligible to have a school named after him.

 The school name garnered attention in 2018 because of civic awareness regarding the historical treatment of Indigenous peoples in the Canadian residential school system.
 In 2021, the school board determined that the name must be changed; in March 2022, the new name of Laurel Heights Secondary School was confirmed.